 What percentages were used to calculate the notional return in my tax return?

-From 2017, we calculate the notional return on your Box 3 income with fixed percentages.
+From 2017, we calculate the notional return ('fictief rendement') on your Box 3 income with fixed percentages.
 We do this based on the actual distribution of the types of assets you have: bank deposits, investments and other assets and debts.
 In doing so, we assume that you achieved a certain return.
 We use notional returns that are close to the actual return rates for savings or investments.

 Check the return rates per tax year.